milad-goudarzi/milad-goudarzi/README.md

 - Segmentation

 Last but not least, I am open to new opportunities and any possible collaboration.
-The fastest way to reach me is by shooting me an email at milad.goudarzi@mail.polimi.it
+The fastest way to reach me is by shooting me an email at goudarzi98@yahoo.com

 <!--
 **milad-goudarzi/milad-goudarzi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.